sachagd/pointers/README.md

 Pointers is a mod that allows item edit trigger to use itemID as pointers

-This mod is the key to make C2gdasm possible
+This mod is the key that makes C2gdasm possible